Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-soul.md

 | 7th | [[Confusion]], [[Freedom of Movement]] |
 | 9th | [[Animate Objects]], [[Telekinesis]] |

-In addition, consult the Poltergeist Manifestations table and choose or randomly determine a way your connection to the ethereal realm manifests while you are casting any of your sorcerer spells.
+In addition, consult the Poltergeist Manifestations table and choose or randomly determine a way your connection to the ethereal plane manifests while you are casting any of your sorcerer spells.

 ## Poltergeist Manifestations